sugarcrm/SugarRepairsModule/README.md

 ##Issues Addressed
 * Bug [75588](https://web.sugarcrm.com/support/issues/75588) - Any Bean that has at least one email address, and no primary designation will get the oldest email address updated to be the primary.
+* Bug [77929](https://web.sugarcrm.com/support/issues/77929) - Opting out from a campaigns does not update opt out email address.

 #:wrench: Forecast Worksheet Repairs